SERV Program Happenings

 towards the total.

-M3C fellows have won numerous awards and scholarships as a result of their leadership on campus and in the community.
-Their year as an AmeriCorps member prepares them well to make a difference.
+SERV fellows have won numerous awards and scholarships as a result of their leadership on campus and in the community.
+Their year as member of SERV prepares them well to make a difference.